GigaSpaces-ProfessionalServices/gs-dev-training/xap-dev-training-lab7-solution/README.md

 ## 4	Deploy a PU with Embedded Space to the Grid
 4.1	Deploy the space to the grid service. <br />
 a.
-Start gs-agent and gs-ui (if they are not already running). <br />
+Start the service grid and gs-ui (if they are not already running). <br />
 4.2	Make sure no Space is deployed (you might need to Un-deploy your pre-deployed space from prior labs).

 4.3	Deploy the space using gs-ui. <br />